-Have full control and authority over all technical Officials, approve their assignments, and instruct them regarding all special features or regulations during the sessions.
-The Referee shall enforce all Competition Rules and shall decide all questions relating to the technical conduct of the Competition, if not otherwise provided for in the World Para Swimming Rules and Regulations.
+Have full control and authority over all Technical Officials, approve their assignments, and instruct them regarding all special features or regulations during the sessions.
+The Chief Referee shall enforce all Competition Rules and shall decide all questions relating to the technical conduct of the competition, if not otherwise provided for in the World Para Swimming Rules and Regulations.

-Have authority to intervene in the Competition at any stage to ensure that these Rules are observed.
+Have authority to intervene in the competition at any stage to ensure that World Para Swimming Rules and Regulations are observed.

-In case of hazardous conditions that jeopardise the safety of the athletes and the officials, in conjunction with the Safety Officer he can stop the race.
+In case of hazardous conditions that jeopardize the safety of the Athletes or the officials, in consultation with the Safety Officer, stop the race.

-Adjudicate on all Technical Protests related to the Competition in progress.
+Adjudicate on all protests related to the competition in progress.

-Give a decision in cases where the Judges' decision and times recorded do not agree.
+Give a decision in cases where the Finish Judges' decision and times recorded do not agree.

-Signal to athletes, by raised flag and short blasts on a whistle, that the start is imminent and when satisfied indicate by pointing the flag at the Starter that the Competition may commence.
+Signal to Athletes, by raised flag and short blasts on a whistle, that the start is imminent and when satisfied indicate by pointing the flag at the starter that the competition may commence.

-Disqualify any athlete for any violation of the Rules that he personally observes or which are reported to him by other authorised Officials.
+Disqualify any Athlete for any violation of the Rules that they personally observe or which is reported to them by other authorised officials.

-Ensure that all necessary Officials for the conduct of the Competition are at their respective posts.
-He shall appoint substitutes for any who are absent, incapable of acting or found to be inefficient.
-He may appoint additional Officials if considered necessary.
+Ensure that all necessary officials for the conduct of the Competition are at their respective posts.
+He may appoint substitutes for any who are absent, incapable of acting or found to be inefficient.
+He may appoint additional officials if considered necessary.

-Receive all reports prior to the start of the race from the Clerk of the Course, Recorder, Course Officer and Safety Officer to ensure all athletes are accounted for.
+Receive all reports prior to the start of the race and at the conclusion of the race from the Clerk of the Course, Recorder, Course Officer and Safety Officer to ensure all Athletes are accounted for.